The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Data estate automation

 Companies do not want to simply treat the symptoms.
 They want to address the underlying condition.
-To run an effective business, users can’t wait days or weeks for new data.
-And not all user’s needs are the same, power users need raw data, business users need governed data, and casual users need pre-build data models.
+To run an effective business, users can’t wait days or weeks for new data: they want instant access.
+And not all user’s needs are the same, power users need raw data, business users need governed data, and casual users need pre-built data models.
+IT management wants to oblige, but rightfully has concerns about governance, security, privacy and cost.
+Furthermore, organizations understand they should take advantage of deploying their data estate to the cloud.
+The advantages of cloud computing are numerous: saving time and money on maintaining systems, only paying for technology that you actually use, working anywhere without disruptive access delays, scalability, flexibility, and more.
+However, deploying a cloud management strategy that involves critical financial and operational company data or customer data may sound overwhelming.
+The answer to ease the journey to deploying data in the cloud is automation.

-Companies looking for a platform that is specifically designed to build and maintain this type of data discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.
+It is imperative that IT never is a limiting factor for an organization to become more data-driven.
+Instead, it should empower users to leverage all the valuable information they have already stored and to use this information as support for even more intelligent decisions.
+So, companies looking for a platform that is specifically designed to build and maintain a modern data discovery architecture should consider to deploy their data estate to Microsoft Azure and enable instant access to data with timeXtender’s Discovery Hub.
 Because this data architecture persists in the users’ environment, it provides the users with instant access to data enabling immediate analytics.
 The software is able to bridge the gap between business and IT by transforming IT from a gatekeeper to a shopkeeper.